fieryhenry/tbcml/README.md

 ## Functionality

-Note that most of these features a work in progress and may not work properly.
+Note that most of these features are a work in progress and may not work properly.

 - [Downloading and extracting apks](examples/apk/download_and_extract.py)
 - [Downloading server files](examples/apk/download_server_files.py) and event data